NLnetLabs/unbound-manual/source/topics/serve-stale.rst

 Unbound supports serving stale data from its cache, as descibed in :RFC:`8767`.
 Serving stale data would normally break the contract between an authoritative name server and a caching resolver on the amount of time a record is permitted to be cached.
-Hoewver, the TTL definition of :RFC:`8767#section-4` states that:
+However, the TTL definition of :RFC:`8767#section-4` states that:

     If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.